trillium-rs/trillium/docs/src/architecture.md

 software design that frameworks be modular and composable, as there will always be tradeoffs for any given design.

-## Only compile what you need, without having to toggle cargo features
+## Only pay for what you need, without having to toggle cargo features

-Instead of declaring a large list of top level dependencies and conditionally including/excluding them based on cargo features, trillium has a "only compile what you need" approach to dependencies.
+Instead of declaring a large list of top level dependencies and conditionally including/excluding them based on cargo features, trillium tries to apply rust's "only pay for what you need" approach both at runtime and compile time.
 In particular, we avoid pulling in runtimes like tokio or async-std except in the crates where you explicitly need those, preferring instead to depend on small crates like `futures_lite` wherever possible.
+Additionally, and in contrast to tide, there is zero default behavior.
+If you don't need a router, you don't need to compile or run a router.

 Everything is opt-in, instead of opt-out.
 We use small crates, each of which declares its own dependencies.